hpedrorodrigues/actions/envsubst/README.md

     # If true, the input files will be overwritten with the result.
     in_place: ""

-    # Describe environment variables to be used in the substitutions.
+    # Describe environment variables to be used in the substitutions (separated by space).
     # If provided, only the environment variables referenced in the format will be substituted.
     format: ""
 ```